finmoorhouse/fin/src/writing/more-projects.md

 Nonetheless I think that doing Fermi estimates well *is* a teachable and testable skill!
 Here are some general reasons:

 - Even if you’re estimating a number where there is no agreed answer, you will likely appeal to numbers which we do know.
 You can know more or fewer of those important numbers.
 This kind of knowledge is straightforwardly memorisable and testable.
-- Where memorisation isn’t practical, you can learn to quickly estimate certain kinds of number by some process of finding the right comparisons and getting a feeling for what counts as a sensible prior. {% note 'These guesses again are testable.' %}A silly example: before clicking on the profile of someone new on Twitter, I’ll guess their follower count.
-I’ve found that I’ve gone from very bad to only mediocre!{% endnote %}
+- Where memorisation isn’t practical, you can learn to quickly estimate certain kinds of number by some process of finding the right comparisons and getting a feeling for what counts as a sensible prior. {% note 'These guesses again are testable.' %}A facile example: before clicking on the profile of someone new on Twitter, I’ll guess their follower count.
+I've gotten better!{% endnote %}
 - Independent of accuracy, good BOTECs are *instructive*, such as by telling you which parameters the outcome is most sensitive to; or what the parameters *would have to be* in order for the overall guess to meet some condition.
 BOTECs can be evaluated by experts on the grounds of how informative they are, independent of the accuracy of the bottom line estimates.

 - Some people are better at estimating known quantities, and those people are often going to be the same people who have strong track records at forecasting, which is harder to game.
 We should expect these people to do better at estimating unknown quantities also, so we can use these people’s estimates as a noisy benchmark for other people’s estimates.